 In order for Key Dates to be displayed on the form, they must be given their own labels in Customize Mode.
 Below, we can see an example where 3 Key Date labels have been defined.
 In future articles, we will be discussing how to utilize these dates as the base for scheduling via Triggers.

 Next, we’re going to talk briefly about the Custom Data section.
 This section is for Custom Fields which you can add to the form via Customize Mode.
 We will expand upon the concept of adding custom fields in a different article.
 Custom Fields may change depending on the Type, Subtype and Status Code assigned to the current Matter, so the below image is just an example of how this section may look on a customized Matter form.

 The final section of the Matter form is the Memo.
 The Memo field is a field which all Matters have which contains freeform data.
 This can be utilized in any fashion you wish.
 Think of it as a built-in scratchpad for general Matter information.
-Additionally, there is a URL field which will allow you to enter a case-related web address, such as a client’s business website or an off-site case file.
+Additionally, there is a Document ID field which will allow you to enter a case-related web address, such as a client’s business website or an off-site case file.
 Entering an address here will allow you to open a link to the website in a new browser tab by simply clicking the “Go” box.

 Users which are assigned to the Admin group can view additional data about a particular Matter using the Admin Panel.
 This panel is hidden by default and must be enabled using the icon at the top right of the record.
 Click to enable it.

 This panel will allow you to view when the record was created, deleted or closed, and which Staff user performed those actions.
 Admins can also change the Matter state from open to closed or deleted, and vice versa.
 The Matter can also be limited to specific groups of users.